 The program has no official GPA requirement as it is greatly dependent on what institution the applicant attended, what courses were taken, as well as the content of those courses.
 As such, each applicant will receive a thorough review based on their individual qualifications.
 However, successful applicants typically have a GPA of 3.0 or better from US institutions, or 1st class degrees from Indian institutions.

-After you submit your application electronically, you will be able to log back on to the online application system to see an up to date status of the materials that we have or have not received for your application.
-Your application status will appear as “Incomplete” until we have received all of your application material.
+After you submit your application electronically, you will be able to log back on to the online application system to see an up-to-date status of the materials that we have or have not received for your application.
+Your application status will not appear as “complete” until we have received and processed all of your application material.
 Due to the high volume of applications we receive, we kindly request that you utilize the online tracking system.

 The graduate admission committee will not review your application until it is complete.
 The decision process usually takes about 3-6 weeks, depending on the volume of applications we are reviewing.
 You will be notified by email when a decision has been made and posted on your application website portal.